JanieCoulombeStat/janiecoulombestat.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Can the risk of severe depression-related outcomes be reduced by tailoring the antidepressant therapy to patient characteristics"
+title: "Can the risk of severe depression-related outcomes be reduced by tailoring the antidepressant therapy to patient characteristics?"
 collection: publications
 permalink:
 excerpt: 'We use dynamic weighted survival modeling (DWSurv) (Simoneau et al., 2020) to develop an optimal adaptive treatment strategy for choosing between two commonly used antidepressant drugs in patients with depression.'